Table of Contents

 Environment

-A chaotic or traumatic environment, whether current or past, can trigger serious anxiety issues and the development of an anxiety disorder.
 This is especially true for people who are at a higher risk, such as those who had a parent or grandparent that also struggled with an anxiety disorder.

 Anxiety Disorder Symptoms

-Common Symptoms of Anxiety Disorders can include:
+Common Symptoms of Anxiety Disorders include:

 - Restlessness, feeling wound-up, or constantly on edge